Beatriz Gonzalez Fernandez of Spain in action at the OOREDOO QATAR MAJOR PREMIER PADEL in Doha, Qatar on April 18, 2025.

 Premier Padel, the official professional padel tour, is coming to Red Bull TV for the 2026 season.
 That means you can tune in to all 26 worldwide tour stops as they are screened live, with coverage starting from the quarter-finals and continuing through to the finals.

-Following its successful first season as a global tour, this year will feature at least two new locations, including London and Pretoria, as well as another tournament in Spain.
+Following its successful first season as a global tour, this year will feature three new locations, including London, Pretoria and Valencia.
 As such, there's an enlarged calendar with 26 tournaments across 18 countries.

 01